ToFuProject/tofu/doc/source/index.rst

    :maxdepth: 1

    All tutorials and examples <auto_examples/index.rst>
+   How to install tofu <installation.rst>

 * How to create / handle a diagnostic geometry
    - Visit the basic_ tutorial for getting started: create, plot and save your first configuration: a vessel and its structures;
    - To know how to load a configuration and create 1D and 2D cameras, see the cameras_ tutorial.
 * How to compute integrated signal from 2D or 3D synthetic emissivity
    - Visit the tutorial_ for getting started: load an already-existing diagnostic geometry in a synthetic diagnostic approach to solve the direct problem and compute the line Of Sight and / or Volume of Sight integrated signals from a  simulated emissivity field that you provide as an input.
 * How to compute tomographic inversions (to do)
-        Use existing diagnostic geometry and signals to solve the inverse problem and compute tomographic inversions using a choice of discretization basis functions and regularisation functionals.
+   - Use existing diagnostic geometry and signals to solve the inverse problem and compute tomographic inversions using a choice of discretization basis functions and regularisation functionals.
-* How to contribute (todos_)
+     How to contribute (todos_)

 .. _basic: auto_examples/tutorials/plot_create_geometry.html
 .. _cameras: auto_examples/tutorials/plot_basic_tutorial.html